shivam0201/NyayaAnumana-and-INLegalLlama/Models/README.md

 This repository hosts the models and resources developed as part of the INLegalLlama project for legal judgment prediction & explanation tasks and the Transformer Classification Models for legal judgment prediction task.

 ## 1. INLegalLlama Models
-The INLegalLlama project integrates Large Language Models (LLMs) with the NyayaAnumana and PREDEX datasets to advance legal judgment prediction and explanation capabilities.
+The INLegalLlama project integrates LLaMa2 with the NyayaAnumana and PREDEX datasets to advance legal judgment prediction and explanation capabilities.
 This involves two key phases:

 ### 1.1 Continued PreTraining (CPT)
 **Objective**: Enhance the base LLama2 model by continuing pretraining on a subset of the NyayaAnumana dataset to instill domain-specific knowledge and improve comprehension of legal texts.<br/>